dotnet/docs/docs/csharp/tutorials/ranges-indexes.md

 Indices and ranges provide a succinct syntax for accessing single elements or ranges in a sequence.

-This language support relies on two new types and two new operators:
+This language support relies on two types and two operators:

 - <xref:System.Index?displayProperty=nameWithType> represents an index into a sequence.
 - The [index from end operator `^`](../language-reference/operators/member-access-operators.md#index-from-end-operator-), which specifies that an index is relative to the end of a sequence.